-In order to achieve the above objective, ESF funds will be used to implement labour market measures seeking to providing young unemployed persons with quality jobs as quickly as possible.
-Most of the measures will be implemented across Slovenia, while the share of participants in each particular measure will, as a rule, be higher in the cohesion region Vzhodna Slovenija.
+In order to achieve the above objective, ESF funds will be used to implement labour market measures seeking to providing young unemployed persons with high-quality jobs as quickly as possible.
+Most of the measures will be implemented across Slovenia, while the share of participants in each particular measure will, as a rule, be higher in the cohesion region of Vzhodna Slovenija.
 Special measures will also be implemented in those areas which are especially problematic in terms of youth employment prospects.

-Despite the fact that, according to the evaluation and EU recommendations (including the recommendations of the EC for OP programing), the active labour market policy measures financed by the national funds and ESF funds between 2007 and 2013 have had a proven dampening effect on the impact of the economic crisis, they lack focus on the special needs of particular target groups or areas.
+Despite the fact that, according to the evaluation and EU recommendations (including the Commission recommendations for OP programing), the active labour market policy measures financed by the national funds and ESF funds between 2007 and 2013 have had a proven dampening effect on the impact of the economic crisis, and they lack focus on the special needs of particular target groups or areas.
 Hence, the country should not only strengthen active labour market policy measures in the 2014-2020 period but also differentiate between them to respond to the needs of particular target groups and areas.
-The share of participants to remain employed upon completion will thus be higher (by expected 5.5 percentage points).
+The share of participants to remain employed upon completion will thus be higher (by an expected 5.5 percentage points).

-ID y of ement unit Common output indicator used as basis value Measureme nt unit for baseline and target Target value (2023) Frequency of reporting 8.15 0 - Zahodna Slovenija Number Not relevant 2,580 Number 2014 2,451 Monitoring Once a year sessions per counsellor 8.16 Number of young people aged 15 to 29 Slovenija Share 20 67 Share 2014 72 Monitoring Once a year 8.16 in Zahodna Slovenija Share 70 75 Monitoring Once a year 8.17 Number of young people aged 15 to 29 in Slovenija Share 20 63 Share 2014 65 Monitoring Once a year 8.17 Slovenija Share 60 65 Monitoring Once a year
+1 C-1 C D!: Danelina T D-4 F ID Indicator Category of region Measure- ment unit Common output indicator used as basis Baseline value Measure- ment unit for baseline and target Baseline year Target value (2023) Data source Frequency of reporting 8.15 Average number of counselling sessions per counsellor Zahodna Slovenija Number Not relevant 2,580 Number 2014 2,451 Monitoring Once a year 8.16 Number of young people aged 15 to 29 Vzhodna Slovenija Share 20 67 Share 2014 72 Monitoring Once a year 8.16 in employment upon leaving (employment incentives) Zahodna Slovenija Share 20 70 Share 2014 75 Monitoring Once a year 8.17 Number of young people aged 15 to 29 in employment Vzhodna Slovenija Share 20 63 Share 2014 65 Monitoring Once a year 8.17 upon leaving (education or training) Zahodna Slovenija Share 20 60 Share 2014 65 Monitoring Once a year